enoch-sit/proj01_chatbot_edu/week02/code06_project_demo/CHATBOT_API_EXPLORER_WORKSHOP.md

    - Switch back to POST and try again

 4. **Provider Comparison:**
-   - Configure multiple providers (if you have keys)
+   - Compare Hugging Face and Grok providers (if you have keys for both)
-   - Send the same message to different providers
+   - Send the same message to both providers
-   - Compare response styles and speeds
+   - Compare response styles, speeds, and capabilities

 ---